CASE STUDY : Carytown Merchant Association, Carytown Sign

 The concept for the sculpture itself is rather simplistic in terms of design.
 However, when it came to fabrication it we had to solve for a few fabrication challenges:

-1. Keeping the weight as light as we could while maintaining the structural integrity of the sign.
+Keeping the weight as light while maintaining the structural integrity of the sign.

 To prepare for the install, we used our 60’ crane truck to suspend the structure outside our shop and mock up the full spiral.
 This helped us finalize wire lengths and test fit the system before heading to the site.